shayleebroadus/S_Broadus_Portfolio/README.md

 # 4280- Computer Graphics (Javascript THREE.js, and WebGL)
   learned how to use THREE.js and WebGL to create graphics and traversable environments on the web.
 - Group project - video game
-  - created a simple unpolished video game with a teammate to learn collision, movement, interaction, and animation within THREE.js and WebGL.
-For this project I had written most of the animation and interaction and collision, with some of the scene setup.
+  - created a simple unpolished video game with a teammate to learn collision, movement, interaction, and animation.
+For this project I had written most of the animation and interaction and collision.
 My teammate helped with the assets and objects in blender and the camera dictation.
 The work was done together than a division of work like other projects.